-Sronce is a multiple CMSA and MSA World Champion Cowgirl, a two-time CMSA National Champion Cowgirl, a two-time High Point National Champion, a National Rifle Champion and a Cowgirl Hall of Fame nominee.
-Sronce claims Overall Championship titles from both the Western and Eastern U.S. Championships.
-Sronce is also a past World Record holder and has won the Texas State and South Central High Point Championship for 8 consecutive years.
+Tammy is a multiple CMSA World Champion Cowgirl, a multiple CMSA National Champion Cowgirl, a two-time High Point National Champion, a National Rifle Champion and a Cowgirl Hall of Fame nominee.
+Tammy also claims Overall Championship titles from both the Western and Eastern U.S. Championships.
+She also claims major rifle championships from the Eastern and Western Championships and is a past World Record holder.
+Tammy has won the Texas State and South-Central High Point Championship for 8 consecutive years.

-Sronce was the first ever cowgirl competitor in CMSA to reach the Level 6 status, the highest level of competition in the CMSA.
-She was the first cowgirl to win an Overall National High Point Championship and the only person to sweep overall titles in all four major CMSA championships in one season.
-Sronce is also the only cowgirl in history to win an Overall CMSA National Rifle Championship against the cowboy competitors.
+Tammy Sronce was the first ever cowgirl competitor in CMSA to reach the Level 6 status, the first cowgirl to win an Overall High Point Championship, and the only person to ever sweep overall titles in all four major CMSA championships.
+She is one of only two cowgirls to ever win a CMSA Rifle championship, against the cowboys at a major competition.
+Tammy is also the only cowgirl in history to win an Overall CMSA National Rifle Championship.

 In January 2012, Tammy sustained a traumatic brain injury from a collision with a drunk driver.
 She was unable to compete in 2012 and returned to the competition arena in July 2013 after rehabilitation and surgery to correct a nerve condition.
 Tammy stills deals daily with the impact of Occipital Neuralgia from the injury but believes in perseverance and dedication to the dream.

 In 2013, Tammy was awarded the Craig Ferrell M.D Equestrian Safety Award for her promotion of riding helmets by Riders4Helmets.
 Tammy has returned to the top level of competition winning State, Regional, National and World Championships since her return to the competition arena.
 Tammy continues as an Ambassador for Troxel Helmets.